abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

     In order to compute the ZPR with KS matrix elements, use [[gstore_gname]] = "gvals_ks"

+Now let's have a look at the final results reported in the main output file:

 {% dialog tests/tutorespfn/Refs/teph4zpr_gwpt_8.abo %}

+!!! tip

-Finally, let us mention that [[eph_ahc_type]] 0 can be used to use the adiabatic version of the Allen-Heine-Cardona equation to compute the ZPR.
+  [[eph_ahc_type]] 0 can be used to use the adiabatic version of the Allen-Heine-Cardona equation.
-This is the version that should be used when comparing with finite-difference GW calculations at fixed screening.
+  This is the version that should be used when comparing GWPT ZPR with finite-difference $G_0 W_0$ calculations performed at fixed screening ignoring contributions beyond the rigid-ion approximation commonly used to deal with the Debye-Waller term.